dHughes97/dHughes97.github.io/pushnotes.md

 11/25/2023 5:37pm
 - Fixed anchor tag for email.php for email page on contacts
 - Implemented temporary form for email on formspree.io

+11/26/2023 6:06pm
+- may implement twilio for api for sms messages to me.